scottcmoore/rubyconf_2021_customizing_rubocop/README.md

 ### Set up the workshop app
 1. Clone the repo
 1. Run `bundle install`
-1. Run the tests #TODO: write the tests!

 ## Learning objectives
 This workshop will hopefully teach you: